tstuefe/JEP387/jep.md

 Motivation
 ----------

-Since its inception, metaspace has been somewhat notorious for high memory usage; while most normal applications don't experience problems, it is easy to arrive at pathological situations which tickle the metaspace allocator in just the wrong way to cause excessive memory waste.
-This should be improved.
+Since its inception, metaspace has been somewhat notorious for high off-heap memory usage; while most normal applications don't have problems, it is easy to tickle the metaspace allocator in just the wrong way to cause excessive memory waste.
+Unfortunately these types of pathological cases are not uncommon.
+This can be improved.

-Moreover, metaspace coding has grown over time, becoming difficult to maintain.
-A clean rewrite would make it easier to maintain and test.
+Moreover, metaspace coding has grown complex over time and became difficult to maintain.
+A clean rewrite would help.

 Description
 -----------

 ### Preface

 Since JEP 122 [\[1\]](#footnote1), class metadata live in non-java-heap memory ("metaspace").
-Since their lifetime are usually bound to that of the loading class loader, the metaspace allocator is in its heart an arena-based allocator [\[2\]](#footnote2).
+Their lifetime are mostly bound to that of the loading class loader, so the metaspace allocator is in its heart an arena-based allocator [\[2\]](#footnote2).

 It manages memory in per-classloader arenas, from which the class loader allocates via cheap pointer bump.
-When the class loader gets collected, these arenas are returned to the metaspace and put into freelists for future reuse.
+When the class loader gets collected, these arenas are returned to the metaspace for future reuse.

 ### Proposed improvements